smnikitin/DOE_R/README.md

 ### 3. Model Fitting & Visualization

-We fit a linear model to the data to evaluate the influence of main factors and their interactions.
+We fit a DOE model to the data to evaluate the influence of main factors and their interactions.
 We then generate visual diagnostics to intuitively understand which variables dominate system performance.

 ```R
 # Fit the full interaction model using numeric indicators for Pareto sorting